Assistant Professor in Environmental Health

 MSc student in Epidemiology (co-supervision)

 Claudelle started a master’s degree in Epidemiology at Université Laval in September 2017 under Mélanie Lemire's supervision.
-Her thesis project looks at the quality of nutrition among children and youth in four First Nations communities in Quebec.
+Claudelle graduated in 2021.
+Her thesis project looked at the quality of nutrition among children and youth in four First Nations communities in Quebec.
 It focuses on the correlation between diet quality and exposure to contaminants in ultra-processed foods.

 Claudelle’s interest in global and environmental health stems primarily from her experiences abroad and her love of nature and the outdoors.